 Edmonton Urban Native Ministry – Edmonton, AB

-Edmonton Urban Native Ministry serves people of Aboriginal background in the inner city.
+Edmonton Urban Native Ministry serves people of Indigenous background in the inner city.
 While the ministry was closed for some time, it was re-opened in January 2012 with the Rev. Sungil Tim Choi as the director.

 The ministry seeks to meet the social and spiritual needs of people who are struggling with complex issues of addiction, sexual exploitation, violence, homelessness and poverty.
 A high priority for the ministry has been to provide practical support as well as create awareness, educate and promote healing initiatives.
 Edmonton Urban Native Ministry collaborates with various churches to provide children’s ministry programs, Vacation Bible School and summer camp opportunities.